|Values are valid only on day of printing.|

 Heterozygous hemoglobin S (sickle cell trait) is the most common hemoglobinopathy in the United States.
 This condition is present in about 8% of African Americans.
 Usually, hemoglobin S trait exhibits no clinical or hematological effects.
 A small fraction of people with sickle cell trait have recurrent hematuria.

-Screening for hemoglobin S (sickle cell trait)
+Screening for presence or absence of hemoglobin S (sickle cell disease)

 This test only detects the presence of Hb S. It cannot differentiate sickle cell trait (heterozygous Hb S) from sickle cell disease (homozygous Hb S), or Hb S in combination with other abnormalities (eg, S/C, S/D, S/G, S/E, S/beta-thalassemia, S/O-Arab, S/New York, and C-Georgetown trait).